Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Chromebook tablets you can buy

 There are many reasons why Chromebooks are great PC alternatives.
 They are fast, light, simple, convenient, and most are very affordable compared to traditional computers.
 Chrome OS devices come in all sizes, prices, configurations, and shapes.
 Those who want to buy a more conventional Chromebook can look at the list linked below, but today we will give you a list of the best Chromebook tablets.
 This unique breed of Chrome OS computers is more mobile and casual than the typical laptop format.

 We’ve also included some Chromebook convertibles, which are laptops that can fold back to hide the keyboard.
 We know these aren’t technically tablets, but the thinner, lighter ones sure feel like one.
 Including some in our list of the best Chromebook tablets is essential, as they offer similar functionality.

 What to look for in a Chromebook tablet or convertible

 Chromebook tablets and convertibles are incredibly enticing to those who want a device that can double as a pad and Chrome OS laptop.
 These should offer the best of both worlds, with superior mobility and touchscreen functionality.
-It should also come with an excellent keyboard, whether it’s attached or not.
+It should also come with an excellent keyboard, whether attached or not.
 Of course, we’ll have higher standards for the attached ones.

 One crucial factor is that the best Chromebook tablets should have Android app support.
 While this is a very common feature in newer devices, some older ones may lack this.
 Every device listed here will have Android app support.
 This will make it simple to operate like any other Android tablet, all while Chrome OS can take on more desktop-like tasks for serious work.
 If you care for it, some might even be able to handle Linux apps for full desktop app compatibility.